-Qi Wang is Professor of Human Development and Psychology at Cornell University.
+Qi Wang is Professor of Human Development, Psychology, and Cognitive Science at Cornell University.
 She holds a BSc in Psychology from Peking University, China, and a PhD in Psychology from Harvard University.
 Wang directs the Culture & Cognition Lab.
 Her research examines the mechanisms underlying the development of a variety of cognitive and social-cognitive skills in the context of culture, focusing particularly on autobiographical memory.
 Wang has also pioneered research to examine the impact of the Internet and social media as a cultural force on autobiographical memory reconstruction and the consequences for youth psychosocial functioning.
 Her research has been supported by grants from the National Science Foundation, National Institutes of Health, United States Department of Agriculture, and National Natural Science Foundation of China.
 Wang frequently publishes in scientific journals and in volumes of collected works.
 Her single-authored book "The autobiographical self in time and culture" (Oxford University Press, August 2013) is regarded as the definitive work on culture and autobiographical memory.
 Wang is Editor-in-Chief of the Journal of Applied Research in Memory and Cognition.

 My research interests are at the intersection of cognitive and social development.
 Integrating developmental, cognitive, and sociocultural perspectives, my research examines the mechanisms underlying the development of a variety of cognitive and social-cognitive skills, including autobiographical memory, self, future thinking, emotion knowledge, and metacognition.
 I am particularly interested in how cultural beliefs and goals influence social cognitive representations and processes by affecting information processing at the level of the individual and by shaping social practices between individuals (e.g., sharing memory narratives between parents and children).